Sushant/cheeses/README.md

 - [Readings in conflict-free replicated data types](http://christophermeiklejohn.com/crdt/2014/07/22/readings-in-crdts.html) should cover pretty much everything else in terms of theory.
 - If you prefer watching talks like me:
   - [Consistency without consensus in production systems](https://www.youtube.com/watch?v=em9zLzM8O7c) by Peter Bourgon is the talk that got me excited about CRDTs because of their practical applications.
-  - [CRDTs Illustrated](https://www.youtube.com/watch?v=9xFfOhasiOE) by Arnout Engelen is also acts as a good companion to the paper.
+  - [CRDTs Illustrated](https://www.youtube.com/watch?v=9xFfOhasiOE) by Arnout Engelen also acts as a good companion to the paper.
   - In [Practical Demystification of CRDT](https://www.youtube.com/watch?v=PQzNW8uQ_Y4), Dmitry Ivanov & Nami Naserazad discuss pros & cons of a few of the CRDTs and some practical implementation issues.
 - Other CRDT projects:
   - [Meangirls](https://github.com/aphyr/meangirls) in Ruby